 An aldehyde is a chemical that comes under the chemistry branch of science.
 It is a very important chemical in organic chemistry.

 This aldehyde compound or functional group has a chemical structure.
-The chemical structure is like it has a carbon atom (C) at the middle with three bonding.
+The chemical structure is like it has a carbon atom (C) in the middle with three bonding.
 One arm of the bond has a hydrogen atom (H) connected in a single bond.

-If the remainder compound is small then the aldehyde is soluble in nature.
+If the remainder compound is small, then the aldehyde is soluble in nature.
 Some aldehydes are also volatile in nature.
-Usually, aldehydes carry a very sweet and pleasant smell but it may vary depending on the remainder compound.
+Usually, aldehydes carry a very sweet and pleasant smell, but it may vary depending on the remainder compound.

 What is Formaldehyde?

 The third arm has the R. this R can be any other compound.
-Like in this matter this third branch has hydrogen (H).
+Like in this matter, this third branch has hydrogen (H).

 This compound normally exists in gaseous form in nature.
 The IUPAC (International Union of Pure and Applied Chemistry) name for this compound is Methanol.
 Methanol is produced during the oxidation of methane.

-It is mostly formed during forest fires, tobacco smoke, etc. but this does not exist in nature for a long time.
+It is mostly formed during forest fires, tobacco smoke, etc., but this does not exist in nature for a long time.
 It gets decomposed by sunlight or any bacteria present in nature.

-As it exists in gaseous form it is easier to get decomposed as the bonding atomic bonding is very weak in the gaseous form of matter.
+As it exists in gaseous form, it is easier to get decomposed as the bonding atomic bonding is very weak in the gaseous form of matter.

 The smell of formaldehyde is very pungent.
 It has many uses in the real world.
 This chemical is used as a drug tester, disinfectant, and even used for preservation.
-It is also used in photography to washing color photographs.
+It is also used in photography to wash color photographs.

 Main Differences Between Aldehyde and Formaldehyde

-- Aldehyde has a special form that is it has an R group attached to a CHO group but in comparison to that the specialty of formaldehyde is that it has one hydrogen attached to a carbonyl group.
+- Aldehyde has a special form, that is, it has an R group attached to a CHO group.
+In comparison, the speciality of formaldehyde is that it has one hydrogen attached to a carbonyl group.

-- Aldehyde normally exists in gas or liquid type matter on the other hand formaldehyde is mostly found in gaseous form.
+- Aldehyde normally exists in gas or liquid-type matter on the other hand, formaldehyde is mostly found in gaseous form.

-- Aldehyde carries a sweet and pleasant smell but in contrast to that formaldehyde carries a pungent smell.
+- Aldehyde carries a sweet and pleasant smell, but in contrast to that, formaldehyde carries a pungent smell.

-- The chemical formation of aldehyde is comparatively simple but in comparison to that, the chemical formation of formaldehyde is very complex.
+- The chemical formation of aldehyde is comparatively simple, but in comparison to that, the chemical formation of formaldehyde is very complex.